sicarrots/pipeline-handlebars/README.rst

         'application': {
             'source_filenames': (
             	# Your other JS files...
-                'path/to/your/templates/*.hbs',#save your handlebars templates with hbs extension ),
+                'path/to/your/templates/*.html',#save your handlebars templates with html extension ),
             'output_filename': 'js/application.js'
         }